nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![add-mod-sample](images/UserGuidePictures/add-mod-sample.png)

 The app also supports the addition of customised modules, which may or may not be in NUSMods.
-This is useful for users with other commitments, such as internships, that they would like to track in the app.
+This is useful if you have other commitments, such as internships, that they would like to track in the app.
 Note that if your customised module is not in NUSMods, you would still need to specify the module credits, for example, 0.

 Format: `add module <module code> -n <custom module name> -cr <module credits>`